ray-ers/ray-ers.github.io/_pages/atelier.md

 <hr class="paragraph-divider">
 <section class="cv-section">
       <p style="text-align: center;">
-          <i>My materials are not to be reused without explicit approval.
+          <i>Unless otherwise stated, all photographs and text are my own and may not be reproduced without permission.
         </i>
       </p>
 </section>